senekor/led-matrix-rs/README.md

     provide cargo-generate template?
 -->

-To read the API documentation:
-1. `cd zhaw-led-matrix`
-1. `cargo doc --open`

 ## Contributing

 There is a `justfile` for common development tasks.
-For example, run `just check` to make sure everything compiles.
+For example, run `just check` to make sure everything compiles. (different targets, features and documentation)

 The project is split into four crates:
 - `led-matrix`: